 Make sure you practise five times a week for half an hour (adults) or for twice your age in minutes if you are a child.
 Children can’t concentrate for long periods by themselves so eight minutes at age four is plenty.
 Note, that although it is preferable to do your practise session in one sitting, if that isn’t feasible due to work or school commitments, then breaking up your session into shorter parts spread over the day is perfectly fine.
 You can do ten minutes before work, ten minutes after and ten minutes after dinner, for example.
 The same goes for children, try five minutes before school and five minutes before dinner.

 How do I motivate my child to practise?

 Finding the right time of day to practise is very important.
 Children are all different and although some may find it easy to practise in the evening, some may be too tired and thus find it impossible to concentrate.
 Use lots of praise and try to get as involved as they are comfortable with.
 Sit with them, not always possible I know, and learn together.
 Have them ‘teach’ you, they’ll love to show you how to hold you hand properly and how to play a scale.
-Use the practise sheets or diaries the teacher gives your child, they are meant to be fun but also motivate children to achieve the goals set for them.
-Try a sticker chart with little ones, but you might find that the teachers disapproval at them not getting their five ticks for the week on their practise diary might just do it!
+Use any practise sheets or diaries the teacher gives your child, they are meant to be fun but also motivate children to achieve the goals set for them.

 I keep struggling with one difficult part of a piece, how should I tackle it?